javbotero/Outer-Coast/_includes/overview.md

 <strong>Educational Model</strong>

-Over the course of five weeks, students immerse themselves in three fast-paced, college-level academic courses; engage virtually in service to their communities and to the community of Sitka; and explore the powers and responsibilities of self-governance.
+Over the course of five weeks, students immerse themselves in two or more fast-paced, college-level academic courses; engage virtually in service to their communities and to the community of Sitka; and explore the powers and responsibilities of self-governance.
 Both inside and outside the classroom, Summer Seminar students will learn how to identify, analyze, and respond to the challenges that face the world today.

 ***